wllmtrng/slack-mcp-server/docs/03-configuration-and-usage.md

     - You may also change User-Agent if needed if you have Enterprise Slack.
 6. Enbale MCP Server.

+> [!IMPORTANT]
+> You may need to disable bundled node in Claude Desktop and let it use node from host machine to avoid some startup issues in case you encounter them.
+It is DXT known bug: https://github.com/anthropics/dxt/issues/45#issuecomment-3050284228

 ### Using Cursor Installer

 The MCP server can be installed using the Cursor One-Click method.